 "I go every week - I found it hard at first, but once you get into it it's fun and very energising.
 And this is someone who never went to any sort of exercise class before retirement!"

 As the more mature sister of the original workout, Zumba Gold is ideal for older adults and beginners due to it’s easy-to-follow choreography, slower pace and shorter class length.
-No experience is required and you can be any fitness level to join a class.
+No experience is required and you can be any fitness level to start.

 Though a lower intensity than regular Zumba, the hip-shaking classes still allow you to work up a sweat - and are lots of fun too!
 And, while also being an excellent form of cardio, it strengthens muscles and improves flexibility, balance and coordination.